zxdawn/S5P-LNO2/README.md

 ### 2. Lightning NO2 production and lifetime (netCDF file)

-The lightning no2 data (S5P_LNO2_production.nc and S5P_LNO2_lifetime.nc) includes the products above and other new retrievals (see [S5P-WRFCHEM](https://github.com/zxdawn/S5P-WRFChem/blob/master/doc/users_guide/S5P-WRFChem_UG_ch03_product.md), but we use a priori NO2 profile assuming guassian distributions instead of WRF--Chem results).
+The lightning no2 data (S5P_LNO2_production.nc and S5P_LNO2_lifetime.nc) includes the products of netCDF file and other new retrievals (see [S5P-WRFCHEM](https://github.com/zxdawn/S5P-WRFChem/blob/master/doc/users_guide/S5P-WRFChem_UG_ch03_product.md), but we use a priori NO2 profiles assuming guassian distributions instead of WRF--Chem results).

 ```
 - Case 1